 Women who report suicidal ideation in questionnaire assessments will be contacted within 24 hours by email or phone to conduct a suicide risk assessment.
 If women report suicidal ideation in interviews the risk assessment will be conducted at that time.
-Action will be taken on the basis of the risk assessment and consultation with study clinicians as to whether (i) immediate telephone referral to the GP is needed; (ii) the GP should be informed by letter; or (iii) no further action is needed.
+Action will be taken on the basis of the risk assessment and consultation with study clinicians as to whether a referral to specialist services is appropriate.
 In all instances a risk assessment form will be completed.